xErik/gdpr_ads/README.md

 }
 ```

-### TODO
+## TODO

 Rate limit Interstitial and InterstitialRewarded ads, at the moment each invocation
 will trigger a new fetch over the internet.
 The loading status should be internally
-recognized and a appropirate repsonse should be returned.
+tracked and a appropirate repsonse should be returned.

 ## Additional information